Baguage/pyqualtrics/README.md

 If you have found a bug or if you have a request for additional functionality, please use the issue tracker on GitHub.

 https://github.com/Baguage/pyqualtrics/issues

+# Error handling

+If API call was not successful, additional information about problem can be found in

+qualtrics.last_error_message - Human-readable error message (set to None is no error occurs)

+qualtrics.json_response - python dictionary, JSON response returned by the server.
+May be None (if response is not a JSON document)

+qualtrics.last_url - URL constructed by the library

+If maiformed response from Qualtrics is received, RuntimeError exception will be raised.

 # License